Pelvic and Coccyx Pain

-Sayer Clinics chiropractors and our leading pelvic pain physiotherapists in London are experts in treating the agony of sacroiliac - SI joint or SIJ dysfunction - PPGP (pregnancy-related pelvic girdle pain) SPD (symphysis pubis diastasis or PSD (pubic symphysis dysfunction) and are able to treat this disabling condition safely, swiftly and effectively - without pelvic belts, oral analgesics, injections or other largely ineffective conventional and outdated therapies.
+Sayer Clinics chiropractors and our leading pelvic pain physiotherapists in London are experts in treating the agony of sacroiliac - SI joint or SIJ dysfunction - PPGP (pregnancy-related pelvic girdle pain) SPD (symphysis pubis diastasis or PSD (pubic symphysis dysfunction) and are able to treat this disabling condition safely and effectively - without pelvic belts, oral analgesics and injections.